 Design and Implementation of the Assurance Framework

 We will use this page to update you on progress in developing the Assurance Framework that will accompany the SDG Impact Standards, including opportunities to participate in piloting the Assurance Framework.

 Assurance Design and Implementation Working Group

-The SDG Impact Team has established a working group to guide our work on the next stage of design and implementation of the Assurance Framework.
+A select group of expert practitioners are currently working with SDG Impact to provide detailed, practical inputs into the design and implementation of the SDG Impact Assurance Framework and protocols.
 The working group includes experts from each of the following stakeholder groups: assurance providers; assurance policy makers (e.g. members of assurance standard and guideline setting bodies) and technical experts on assurance from professional bodies; standards users; and academia.
 Across the group there is sector expertise in Bonds, Private Equity and Enterprises and knowledge of developed and developing markets.
 The working group is led by the SDG Impact Assurance Framework Lead, Jeremy Nicholls.

 Current work and progress

-The SDG Impact Team, with guidance from the Design and Implementation Group, are currently developing:
+The SDG Impact Team, with guidance from the Assurance Framework Design and Implementation Group, are currently developing: